robole-dev/sulu-ai-translator-bundle/README.md

 npm run build
 ```

-6. Add your [Deepl API Key](https://support.deepl.com/hc/en-us/articles/360020695820-API-Key-for-DeepL-s-API#h_01HM9MFQ195GTHM93RRY63M18W) to the `.env` file:
+7. Add your [Deepl API Key](https://support.deepl.com/hc/en-us/articles/360020695820-API-Key-for-DeepL-s-API#h_01HM9MFQ195GTHM93RRY63M18W) to the `.env` file:

 ```
 DEEPL_API_KEY="..."
 ```

-7. Grant permissions in Sulu backend to access "DeepL Usage Statistics" view.
+8. Grant permissions in Sulu backend to access "DeepL Usage Statistics" view.

 ## Limitations

 -   Currently only supports fields of type `input[type="text"]`, `textarea` and `<CkEditor />`
 -   Translations are applied on the frontend, giving content creators the ability to check translation quality and undo changes
--   Links to internal pages have to be updated by hand
+-   Links to internal pages within text fields have to be updated by hand (obviously)

 ### Local development